Skip to main content

 Day-to-day tasks

-• make sure your diet and lifestyle help you to achieve peak performance
+• get advice on nutrition and lifestyle to achieve peak fitness

 Working environment

-You could work on a sports field or at a fitness centre.
+You could work at a sports club, at a fitness centre or at a sports arena.

 Your working environment may be physically and emotionally demanding, outdoors in all weathers, you'll travel often and you may spend nights away from home.